hy-chen/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Hongyu Chen is a graduating student of machine intelligence major at University of Toronto.
 Her research interests include deep learning, model compression and generative modelling.
-She works under supervision of Prof. Nicolas Papernot at Vector Institute and University of Toronto.
+She has been working under supervision of Prof. Nicolas Papernot at Vector Institute and University of Toronto since May 2021.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.